Sherm Feller: Pre-Red Sox years

 Feller decided he wanted to work in radio, beginning in Manchester, New Hampshire at WMUR (now WGIR).
 His first radio job in greater Boston was in Lowell, where he was hired by WLLH in late 1941.
 It was there that he met vocalist Judy Valentine, whom he married in 1945.
 By this time, Feller was not only known as an announcer, but he had begun writing songs, several of which would be sung by Valentine.
 The duo became known on air as "A Feller and His Girl."
 By 1948, Feller was on the air in Boston at station WEEI, where he became well known as host of "Club Midnight," and also wrote a music column for the Boston American newspaper Some sources say he was the first Boston announcer to do a call-in talk show, although at that time it was not possible to put callers on the air; instead, announcers would repeat or paraphrase what callers had said.
 Among the other stations where Feller worked were WLAW in Lawrence, beginning in August 1952, where he did a dance music and interview program.
 He was also the host of a live program from the station's Boston studio.

 After WLAW left the air in the summer of 1953, Feller moved to WVDA in Boston, where he continued to write songs and work as an announcer, frequently interviewing celebrities.
 Among the famous performers he knew and counted as friends were Frank Sinatra, Nat King Cole and Tommy Dorsey.

 While Feller would later become known for his work with the Red Sox, he was a prolific songwriter, credited with writing or cowriting more than 1,000 songs.
 Among his pop hits were "Snow Snow Beautiful Snow," recorded by Fred Waring; "Francesca," named for his mother and recorded by Arthur Fiedler and the Boston Pops; "She Was Five and He Was Ten," a hit for the Mills Brothers; and "It's Easter Time," recorded by Vaughn Monroe.
-In the Top 40 era, he became known for a hit he co-wrote with Tom Jameson in 1958, "Summertime Summertime" by The Jamies.
+In the Top 40 era, he became known for a hit he supposedly co-wrote with Tom Jameson in 1958, "Summertime Summertime" by The Jamies.
+He did not co-write "Summertime, Summertime", as is commonly thought, but took co-writing credit, half of the songwriting royalties, and the publishing rights, as was common practice by managers at the time.
+Tom Jameson was the sole writer/arranger of "Summertime, Summertime."
 In addition, Feller composed numerous orchestral works including "Ode to JFK".
 After becoming the public address announcer for the Red Sox, Feller continued to host a big band-oriented radio program on station WROL from 1970 until 1985.